ajparsons/composite-action-auto-template/README.md

 If you want to modify or extend this approach - the self-bootstrapping behaviour will only happen when a repo does *not* end in '-auto-template'.
 If you clone this repo, into a different user or org space, it will not self-bootstrap because the name is the same.

-If you wanted to extend this into a basic django template - you might fork or clone the repo and call it 'django-auto-template'.
+For example, if you wanted to extend this into a basic django template - you might fork or clone the repo and call it 'django-auto-template'.
 This will not self-bootstrap, but new projects created from that template would.

 ## Meta tests